How to replace lost car ownership papers in Ontario

-Car ownership papers, also known as vehicle registrations, are legal documents that prove you rightfully own a vehicle.
+Car ownership papers are legal documents that prove you rightfully own a vehicle.
 They contain important information, such as the make, model, year and vehicle identification number (VIN) of your car.
-The Ontario Ministry of Transportation (MTO) issues these documents, which remain valid for as long as you own the vehicle.
-However, you do need to renew your driving permit and licence plate every one to two years.
+The Ontario Ministry of Transportation (MTO) issues these documents, which (unlike your licence plate) remain valid for as long as you own the vehicle.
+Here is how to replace them in the event they get lost or stolen:

 Step 1: Gather necessary information and documents